melon-dog/wayback/README.md

 - `delay_wb_availability`: The capture becomes available in the Wayback Machine after ~12 hours instead of immediately.
 This option helps reduce the load on our systems.
 All API responses remain exactly the same when using this option.
 - `force_get`: Force the use of a simple HTTP GET request to capture the target URL.
 By default SPN2 does a HTTP HEAD on the target URL to decide whether to use a headless browser or a simple HTTP GET request. force_get overrides this behavior.
 - `skip_first_archive`: Skip checking if a capture is a first if you don’t need this information.
 This will make captures run faster.
 - `if_not_archived_within`: Capture web page only if the latest existing capture at the Archive is older than the limit in seconds, e.g. “120”.
 If there is a capture within the defined timedelta, SPN2 returns that as a recent capture.
-The default system is 45 min.
+The default system timedelta is 45 min.
 - `outlinks_availability`: Return the timestamp of the last capture for all outlinks.
 - `email_result`: Send an email report of the captured URLs to the user’s email.
-- `js_behavior_timeout`: Run JS code for <N> seconds after page load to trigger target page functionality like image loading on mouse over, scroll down to load more content, etc. The default system <N> is 5 sec.
-WARNING: The max <N> value that applies is 30 sec.
+- `js_behavior_timeout`: Run JS code for `N` seconds after page load to trigger target page functionality like image loading on mouse over, scroll down to load more content, etc. The default system `N` is 5 sec.
+WARNING: The max `N` value that applies is 30 sec.
 NOTE: If the target page doesn’t have any JS you need to run, you can use js_behavior_timeout=0 to speed up the capture.
 - `on_confirmation`: Optional callback called when archiving finishes.

 Returns a `WayBackSave` object with details about the save progress or result.